kemckinnmsft/M365HOL3001/instructions.md

 1. [] Send an email to Alan Steiner, Amy Alberts, and yourself (+++Alan Steiner;Amy Alberts;@lab.User.Email+++).
 For the **Subject**, type +++Test Credit Card Email+++ and for the **Body**, type +++My AMEX card number is 344047014854133.
 The expiration date is 09/28, and the CVV is 4368+++, then click **Send**.

-	> [!KNOWLEDGE] Notice that there is a policy tip that has popped up to inform you that there is a credit card number in the email and it is being shared outside the organization.
-This type of policy tip can be defined with the Office 365 Security and Compliance center and was pre-staged in the demo tenants we are using.

 1. [] Switch to @lab.VirtualMachine(Client01).SelectLink and review the received email.

 	!IMAGE[pidqfaa1.jpg](\Media\pidqfaa1.jpg)